dsedivec/macos_ansible/README.md

 * Textual: Add license, configure Freenode, including nick, auth, auto-reconnect settings, connect commands, +i on connect
 * 1Password
 * Moom: License, start at login, hide with Bartender
+* Dropbox: Start at login, login, turn off photo/video syncing
+* iTunes: Turn on wifi sync, pair with phone, turn off automatic syncing, manually sync music
+  * **Warning!** When I did this, I got a warning saying that my phone can only sync with one library.
+(I don't have a library.)
+Then all my audiobooks got deleted.
+Should find a better way to do this.

 ### Textual